mvolkmann/blog/src/swift.md

 - Flaky builds

-  Sometimes a project will fail to build and produce unclear error messages.
+  Sometimes a project will fail to build with no errors identified in the code.
+  Pressing the "Diagnostics" button displays error messages that are typically not helpful.
+  Sometimes pressing the "Try Again" button results in a clean build.
-  Closing the project, reopening it, and building again can resolve the mystery issues.
+  Other times it is necessary to close the project, reopen it, and building again to resolve the mystery issues.

 ## Questions